 DESCRIPTION OF PORTFOLIO.
-The portfolio contains 38 issues of common stock of domestic and foreign companies and 7 closed-end funds.
+The portfolio contains 36 issues of common stock of domestic and foreign companies and 5 closed-end funds.
 100% of the issues are initially represented by the Sponsor's contracts to purchase.
-Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the closed-end funds whose portfolios are not fixed): consumer discretionary, consumer staples, energy, financials, health care, industrials, information technology, materials, telecommunication services and utilities.
+Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the closed-end funds whose portfolios are not fixed): consumer products and services; energy; financials; health care; industrials; materials; telecommunication services; and utilities.